 What Is A Cold Smoker?

 A cold smoker can be most anything.
 All you need is a box to hold in the smoke and some means of producing that smoke.
 Smokehouses were used for this function.
 You can still find them across the country and worldwide.
 On the commercial level, cold smoking is done in sterile, temperature-controlled facilities that eliminate the risks.
 For the rest of us, some smokers can be used for cold smoking.
 And there are smoke generators that produce the smoke with minimal heat.
 These can be used in an existing smoker or grill.

 Cold Smoking Temperatures

 Cold smoking occurs at temperatures below 86°F. Sound like an odd number?
-The tradition of cold smoking that most people refer to comes from Europe, and 86°F is 30°C. Thirty is a nice round number.
+The tradition of cold smoking that most people refer to comes from Europe, where 86°F is 30°C. Thirty is a nice round number.
 But this number is the maximum temperature.
 Not the target temp.
 When cold smoking, stay below this temperature.
 Why 86°F or 30°F?
 Because most of the bacteria we are concerned with will grow best above this temperature and up to 112°F or 50°C. If you have ever done your food handler’s class (which you should do at least once in your life), you will learn that the danger zone temperature range for food safety is between 40°F and 140°F. Cold smoking happens in this temperature range.
 Staying below 86° F keeps food outside of the most dangerous range.
+(1, 2)